Business Fundamentals: Project Management

 Disclosure: We are compensated for recommending courses offered through Future Learn that you purchase (at no extra cost to you).
 Based on the quality of Future Learn courses, we have not reviewed or tested any of the courses.

 Weekly study: 4 hours

-This course is part of the Business and Finance Fundamentals and Business Fundamentals programs, which will enable you to master this subject in depth.
+This course is part of the Business and Finance Fundamentals as well as Business Fundamentals programs, which will enable you to master this subject in depth.

-This online course introduces you to the essential skills and processes that support successful project management and helps you apply them to your own context.
+This online course introduces you to the essential skills as well as processes that support successful project management and helps you apply them to your own context.

-While other project management courses propose complex methods and techniques, this course will give you the skill-set to play an active role in a project environment right away.
+While other project management courses propose complex methods as well as techniques, this course will give you the skill-set to play an active role in a project environment right away.

 You will also gain confidence with project document templates in Word, Excel and Powerpoint, as well as some web tools for project management.